kckishan/ProtGauss/README.md

 ## Running ProtGauss
 - Make sure you check the README in `data` folder before running the model.
+Before training the model, `main.py` runs ProtVec and also preprocess data if the processed files are not already available.

 - Run the model with default parameters